XJTU-NetVerify/XJTU-NetVerify.github.io/content/en/people/xfeng.md

 github = 'fxxowo'

 [[introduction]]
-  content = "I am an undergraduate from NorthWest University."
+  content = "I am an undergraduate from NorthWest University, and will join XJTU for master degree in 2025."

 [[introduction]]
-  content = "My undergraduate degree is in the School of Information Science and Technology at NorthWest University.
+  content = "I am now with the School of Information Science and Technology at NorthWest University.
 During this period, I served as the head of the psychological counseling center and the minister of the University Algorithm Competition Association."

 [[research]]
   interest = 'Network Verification'